 Our board of directors consists of seven directors.
 Our articles of incorporation provide that our board of directors shall consist of not less than three directors and not more than twenty directors.
 Under Luxembourg law, directors are appointed by the general meeting of shareholders for a period not exceeding six years or until a successor has been elected.
 Our board is divided into three classes as described below.
-Pursuant to our articles of incorporation, our directors are appointed by the general meeting of shareholders for a period of up to three years (or, if longer, up to the annual meeting held following the third anniversary of the appointment), with each director serving until the third annual general meeting of shareholders in the year in which their term of a class of directors, directors in that class will be elected for three-year terms at the annual general meeting of shareholders in the year in which their term expires.
+Pursuant to our articles of incorporation, our directors are appointed by the general meeting of shareholders for a period of up to three years (or, if longer, up to the annual meeting held following the third anniversary of the appointment), with each director serving until the third annual general meeting of shareholders following their election.
+Upon the expiration of the term of a class of directors, directors in that class will be elected for three-year terms at the annual general meeting of shareholders in the year in which their term expires.
 Messrs.
-Svider and Bateman are serving as Class I directors for a term expiring in 2018.
+Svider and Bateman are serving as Class I directors for a term expiring in 2017.
+Messrs.
+Spengler, McGlade and Callahan are serving as Class II directors for a term expiring in 2018.
 Messrs.
 Kangas and Diercksen are serving as Class III directors for a term expiring in 2019.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of our directors.
 Mr. McGlade serves as the Executive Chairman of our board of directors.